nikolabura/ges486/final.md

 - OpenStreetMap: Just OSM
 - Microwave Tower Dots: A WSM map of the microwave tower data, rendered by a Geoserver install on the backend.
 Very useful for large-scale viewing.

 Finally, you can also load in pager antenna locations by clicking the **Load Paging Towers in Area** button.
+You can click on each paging tower to view the frequency it uses.

 ## [3,4] Analysis and Reproducibility

+My FCC data was sourced from [here](https://www.fcc.gov/uls/transactions/daily-weekly).
+I used the following ZIP files:

+- Microwave: `ftp://wirelessftp.fcc.gov/pub/uls/complete/l_micro.zip`
+    - Within Microwave, I made use of `LO.dat` for locations and `PA.dat` for paths.
+- Paging: `ftp://wirelessftp.fcc.gov/pub/uls/complete/l_paging.zip`
+    - Within Paging, I made use of `LO.dat` for locations and `EM.dat` for "emissions" (frequency).

-Firstly, the FCC data is distributed as archives full of `.dat` files.
+The FCC data is distributed as archives full of `.dat` files.
 They are text files, and are pipe-delimited - yes, really, like the `|` character.
 Weird choice, but sure.
 Documentation is available [here](https://www.fcc.gov/wireless/data/public-access-files-database-downloads).
 [This PDF](https://www.fcc.gov/sites/default/files/pubacc_tbl_abbr_names_08212007.pdf) lists the meaning of each acronym.
 The one that's most important to us is the `LO` file, which indicates the geographic location of each antenna site.
 It's in NAD83, Degrees Minutes Seconds form, with the D, M, S, and direction being in separate fields.
-I wrote a Python script to process a LO file and tack on a decimal degrees field; it's available in `utils/process_fcc_dat_to_coords.py`.
+I wrote a Python script to process an LO file and tack on a decimal degrees field; it's available in `utils/process_fcc_dat_to_coords.py`.
 Then, I imported the file into QGIS using Delimited Text Import.

 ![image](https://user-images.githubusercontent.com/2071451/119213113-e7ac1600-ba8a-11eb-9462-d50f0713de30.png)